-Prerequisite: BIO 107 Principles of Biology Lecture and laboratory introduce the study of hereditary mechanisms with coverage of Mendelian and molecular genetics.
+Lecture and laboratory introduce the study of hereditary mechanisms with coverage of Mendelian and molecular genetics.
 The laboratory focuses on patterns and mechanisms of inheritance with emphasis on classical and molecular techniques.
 4 credits

-BIO 207 Zoology with Lab ()
+BIO 207 Zoology with Lab (y)

-Prerequisite: BIO 108 Principles of Biology II Lecture and laboratory examine anatomy, physiology, and evolutionary relationships among major taxa of animals.
-The course covers structure and function of organ systems with an emphasis on vertebrates, coupled with survey of diversity, specializations, and taxonomy of animal kingdom.
+Lecture and laboratory examine anatomy, physiology, and evolutionary relationships among major taxa of animals.
+The course covers structure and function of organ systems with an emphasis on vertebrates, coupled with survey of diversity, specializations, and taxonomy of the animal kingdom.
 4 credits

-BIO 211 Human Anatomy and Physiology 1 with Lab (f)

-Prerequisite: BIO 107 Principles of Biology I and BIO 108 Principles of Biology II
+BIO 211 Human Anatomy and Physiology 1 with Lab (f) Prerequisites: BIO 107 and BIO 108

-Lecture and laboratory examine anatomical and physiological topics needed to understand basic working of human body.
-Lecture covers cellular physiology, tissues, musculoskeletal system, and nervous system.
+Lecture and laboratory examine anatomical and physiological topics needed to understand the basic working of human body.
+Lecture covers cellular physiology, tissues, musculoskeletal system, and the nervous system.
 Laboratory includes microscopic study of tissues, dissection of preserved mammals, and study of human materials as available, e.g., skeletons and models.
 4 credits